So, What Exactly Are Small Modular Nuclear Reactors?

 In the U.S., for example, NuScale only passed the fourth of a six-phase Nuclear Regulatory Commission design certification application review last December, almost 12 years after initiating the process.
 No other SMR maker has undergone the U.S. regulator’s design certification review.

 Until SMRs are approved and built in bulk, it is impossible to test whether developers’ cost claims are true.
-Not everyone is convinced they are.
+Not everyone is convinced that they are.

 Canadian academic Professor M.V.
 Ramana, for example, believes scant demand for SMRs coupled with a massive diversity of designs means no vendor could likely achieve the level of mass production required for low-cost manufacturing.

-Has that skepticism put developers off?
+Has that skepticism put nuclear developers off?

-Oh, no. A few years back, the IAEA listed no less than 48 potential SMR designs under development.
+Oh, no. A few years back, the IAEA listed no fewer than 48 potential SMR designs under development.
 And the WNA lists 19 small reactors as currently operating, under construction or close to deployment.

 The countries most interested in developing or deploying SMRs can be gleaned from the membership of the IAEA’s SMR regulators’ forum: Canada, China, Finland, France, Russia, Saudi Arabia, South Korea, the U.K. and the U.S.

-SMRs are under development in a range of countries, including the the U.S., Canada, South Korea, Argentina, and several countries in Europe.
-“We are likely to see demonstration and first-of-a-kind plants from many of the programs over the coming decade," says WNA senior communication manager Dr. Jonathan Cobb.
+SMRs are under development in a range of countries, including the U.S., Canada, South Korea, Argentina and several countries in Europe.
+“We are likely to see demonstration and first-of-a-kind plants from many of the programs over the coming decade," says WNA Senior Communication Manager Jonathan Cobb.

 It’s a fair bet that the first SMR that will enter operation in U.S. soil will be the Utah Associated Municipal Power Systems plant that NuScale expects to have operating by 2027.